 Away from that waterfall, the other thing the Niagara region is famous for is its wine.
 It’s the only place in the world warm enough in summer to make red wine and cold enough in winter to make ice wine.
 If you’ve not tried ice wine you’re missing out.
 It’s made using frozen grapes, picked by hand in December when temperatures get down to around -10°C/14°F.

 When the grapes are crushed a lot of the water is left behind as ice, concentrating the flavour and the sugar that’s left behind.
 The end result is full of sticky, tropical fruit flavours, like pudding in a glass.
 Ontario is one of the best places for ice wine, but there are other local white and red wines like Pinot Noir, Gamay Noir, Chardonnay and Riesling.

 There’s a separate cycle path and it’s fairly flat so it’s an easy ride – though there isn’t a lot of room in your saddlebag (and the extra weight combined with a few tastings can make things a bit wobbly!), so if you want to buy wine you can arrange to collect it later.

 Our first stop was Peller Estates, just a couple of kilometres south of town.
-It’s a grand-looking place with a bit of a French château meets Southern ranch atmosphere going on.
-They even have an ice bar if you want the full ice wine experience and on a sunny day the gardens were full of people having a BBQ.
+It’s a grand-looking place with a French château meets Southern ranch atmosphere.
+They even have an underground frozen ice bar if you want the full ice wine experience and on a sunny day the gardens were full of people having a BBQ.
 But we headed straight into the tasting room.

 In a weird coincidence, there was an Ice Cuvée wine my mum and I loved when we did a cruise with P&O – a Champagne-style sparkling wine topped up with a drop of ice wine to add sweetness.
 I’d never seen it anywhere else but it turns out Peller Estates make it, so I had to do a thorough tasting to make sure I still liked it (the answer was a definite yes).